How I became a Real Estate Investor

 - close to the restaurants and cafes

-- and, the most important, close to the prestigious college where many foreign students needed cheap housing.
+- and, most important, close to the prestigious college where many foreign students needed cheap housing.

 You probably heard the phrase "location, location, location".
 That property was exactly what that phrase means.

-In addition, each apartment building had a local management that could take care about minor repair.
+In addition, each apartment building had local management that could take care of the minor repairs.
 I had to only notify them and send the payment after they issued the Invoice.